hackerati/Fuseki/README.md

 #Fuseki

-Based on Crush & Lovely's iOS boilerplate.
+Based heavily on Crush & Lovely's iOS boilerplate project Amaro, but tailored for our workflow.

 ## Gimme gimme

-Change to your projects directory, download the tiramisu file and run:
+Change to your projects directory, download the setup file and run:

-$ ruby tiramisu
+$ ruby setup

+TODO DOC:

+Open project and changed scheme to shared.
+Setup hockeyapp
+Setup slack intergration

 ### Foundation
 * A local git repository for the application is created (and committed to a few times through the initialization process).